-Most of the mass of this CME event is expected to miss Earth, thus quiet to unsettled levels with a chance of active levels, are also expected on day two (15 May).
+Most of the mass of this CME event is expected to miss Earth, thus quiet to unsettled levels with a chance of active levels, or solar storm, are also expected on day two (15 May).
 As effects of the CME wane, a return to quiet to unsettled levels is expected on day three (16 May).

 In other words, no major effects are expected, but this might be a good time for those at northerly latitudes to watch for the beautiful aurorae or northern lights.